 Important: Databases in dBase/Unicode format are not dBase compatible.
-Apart from TextMaker, only very few programs support this format.
-Therefore, you should use this format only if you need to create a database that supports the Unicode character set (because you want to enter, for example, Asian characters) and intend to use it with TextMaker only.
+Apart from SoftMaker Office, only few programs support this format.
+Therefore, you should use this format only if you need to create a database that supports the Unicode character set (because you want to enter, for example, Asian characters) and intend to use it with SoftMaker Office only.